Command-line Options

 setup:search

 This option, on by default, uses interval subdivision search to help compute ground truth for complicated expressions.
 If turned off, Herbie will be slightly faster, but may hit the "Cannot sample enough valid points" error more often.
-Instead of turning this option off, you may want to adjust the --num-analysis flag instead.
+Instead of turning this option off, try adjusting the --num-analysis flag.

 generate:rr